emulation-plans/azure-lab/README.md

 - Add a way of doing a quick delete first off.
 - Add some default settings.
 - Logging (The RubyTerraform Library supports this)
+- Make the Terraform neater, and leverage modules.

 ## Thanks
 Thanks to all the homies contributing to infosec.